znicolaou/janus/README.md

 beta is the final internal coupling constant
 sigma0 is the initial external coupling constant
 sigma is the final external coupling constant
 delta0 is initial frequency heterogeneity
 delta is final frequency heterogeneity
-seed is random seed for initial condition
+seed is random seed for initial condition (if filebaseic.dat does not exist, otherwise initial conditions from file are used)
 seed2 is random seed for heterogeneity
 output is 1 to output time data
 filebase is the output file string base; output files are filebaseout.dat and filebaseorder.dat
-example: python janus.py 50 1000 0.1 0.1 0.1 10 1e-2 0.25 0.25 0.35 0.35 0.0 0.0 1 1 data/test/test 1
+Example: python janus.py 50 10000 0.1 9000.1 0.1 10 1e-2 0.25 0.25 0.35 0.35 0.0 0.0 2 1 data/random/random 1
+This example will likely produce a chimera state.
+The final state data/random/randomfs.dat can be copied to chimeraic.dat to save as an initial condition.

-usage 2: python explosive.py [N] [t1] [t2] [t3] [dt] [avgcount] [thrs] [sigma0] [sigma] [delta0] [delta] [dsigma] [rthrs] [pthrs] [seed] [seed2] [filebase]
+usage 2: python explosive.py [N] [t1] [t2] [t3] [dt] [avgcount] [thrs] [sigma0] [beta] [delta] [dsigma] [rthrs] [pthrs] [seed2] [filebase]
-Used to adiabatically sweep out the coupling constant of a solution branch.
-Stop when the change in mean order parameter of mean phase locked oscillators changes by more than rthrs and pthrs, respectively.
+Used to adiabatically sweep out a solution branch
 N is the number of oscillators
 t1 is the total integration time
 t2 is the time to adiabatically change coupling from sigma0 to sigma